huggingface/blog/intel.md

 Very well, but how does this impact accuracy and prediction time?

 Before and after each quantization step, Optimum Intel runs the evaluation function on the current model.
 Interestingly, the accuracy of the quantized model is now a bit higher (```0.6906```) than the original model (```0.6893```).
+Indeed, quantization can make models more robust and less prone to over-fitting, and help increase accuracy.
 Likewise, we see that the quantized model predicts the evaluation set 13% faster than the original model.
 Not bad for a few lines of code!

 ```
 [INFO] |***********************Tune Result Statistics**********************|